 Yeah.

-Yeah, I mean, this is the real deal, Sean, because the the bottom line is you've been exposing all these problems.
+Yeah, I mean, this is the real deal, Sean, because the bottom line is you've been exposing all these problems.

-You've done such an incredible job, and I hear over and over, well, okay, great.
+And I hear over and over, well, okay, great.

 It's bad.